FinAssistant/financial-assistant/docs/prd/epic-2-financial-data-integration-user-profiling.md

 7. LangGraph Onboarding Agent initialization with user context
 8. Integration with existing authentication system and user profile
 9. Secure storage of Plaid access tokens (in SQLite DB for POC)
-10. Wizard completion triggers user.profile_complete = True update
+10. Wizard completion triggers PersonalContext.is_complete = True update

 **User Experience:**
 11. Conversational completion celebration and seamless transition to main app